Readings in New Sinology

 — The Angel & the Octopus, 1999, pp.276-278

-Wairarapa Readings celebrate the variety and vivacity of China’s literary heritage.
-They introduce literary texts and translations aimed at students of traditional Chinese letters who are interested in the rich cultural world that lies beyond the narrow confines and demands of contemporary institutional pedagogy.
-They also reflect the long-term interest of The Wairarapa Academy for New Sinology in ‘cultivation’ 修養.
+Readings in New Sinology celebrate the variety and vivacity of China’s literary heritage while engaging with aspects of contemporary China.
+The readings introduces literary texts and translations that are aimed at students of traditional Chinese letters as well as modern China who are interested in the rich cultural world that lies beyond the narrow confines and demands of contemporary institutional pedagogy and media punditry.
+They also reflect our long-term interest in ‘cultivation’ 修養.

 — Geremie R. Barmé